smallAreaHealthStatisticsUnit/rapidInquiryFacility/docs/rifDatabase/DataLoaderData/oracleFdwSetup.md

   (4 rows)
   ```
 * The EXPLAIN output shows there are three junk COA2011 codes in the SAHSU HES data (probably new codes
-  created after the census); and the performance of the remote link is such that it must be materialized:
+  created after the census); and the performance of the remote link (~10 mins as opposed to 2 seconds locally)
+  is such that it must be materialized:
-  * *oracle_fdw* uses the remote indexes but brings backs all the columns for all the rows requested; not the
+  * *oracle_fdw* uses the remote indexes but brings backs all the columns for all the rows requested; not
-    column required;
+    just the columns required;
   * Aggregation is done locally;
   * Queries on tables that only return a few rows where **ALL** the predicates are indexed will be fast;
   * Aggregation queries on tables with many columns (typical for the RIF) will always be slow because all